lyteword/chspurgeon-tod/volume-5/psalm-109.md

 **Whole Psalm.** We may consider Judas, at the same time, as the virtual head of the Jewish nation in their daring attempt to dethrone the Son of God.
 The doom pronounced, and the reasons for it, apply to the Jews as a nation, as well as to the leader of the band who took Jesus.— *Andrew A. Bonar.*

 **Whole Psalm.** Is it possible that this perplexing and distressing Psalm presents us after all, not with David's maledictions upon his enemies, but with their maledictions upon him?
-Not only do I hold this interpretation to be quite legitimate, I hold it to be by far the more natural and reasonable interpretation.— *Joseph Hammond.* (In Dr. Cox's *Expositor,* Vol. 2. pg 225, this theory is well elaborated by Mr. Hammond, but we cannot for an instant accept it.— *C.H.S.* )
+Not only do I hold this interpretation to be quite legitimate, I hold it to be by far the more natural and reasonable interpretation.— *Joseph Hammond.* (In Dr. Cox's *Expositor,* Vol. 2. pg 225, this theory is well elaborated by Mr. Hammond, but we cannot for an instant accept it.— *C. H. S.* )

 **The Imprecations of the Psalm.** The language has been justified, not as the language of David, but as the language of Christ, exercising his office of Judge, or, in so far as he had laid aside that office during his earthly life, calling upon his Father to accomplish the curse.
 It has been alleged that this is the prophetic foreshadowing of the solemn words, "Woe unto that man by whom the Son of Man is betrayed!
 It had been good for that man if he had not been born" (Mt 26:24).
 The curse in the words of Chrysostom is, "a prophecy in the form of a curse", (profhteia en eidei arav).
 The strain which such a view compels us to put on much of the language ought to have led long since to its abandonment.
 Not even the words denounced by our Lord against the Pharisees can really be compared to the anathemas which are here strung together.
 Much less is there any pretence for saying that those words so full of deep and holy sorrow, addressed to the traitor in the gospels, are merely another expression of the appalling denunciations of the psalm.
-But terrible as these undoubtedly are, to be accounted for by the spirit of the Old Dispensation, not to be defended by that of the New, still let us learn to estimate them aright.— *J.J.
-Stewart Perowne.*
+But terrible as these undoubtedly are, to be accounted for by the spirit of the Old Dispensation, not to be defended by that of the New, still let us learn to estimate them aright.— *J. J. Stewart Perowne.*

 **The Imprecations.** These imprecations are not appropriate in the mouth of the suffering Saviour.
 It is not the spirit of Zion but of Sinai which here speaks out of the mouth of David; the spirit of Elias, which, according to Lu 9:58, is not the spirit of the New Testament.
 This wrathful spirit is overpowered by the spirit of love.
 But these anathemas are still not on this account so many beatings of the air.
 There is in them a divine energy, as in the blessing and cursing of every man who is united to God, and more especially of a man whose temper of mind is such as David's.
 They possess the same power as the prophetical threatenings, and in this sense they are regarded in the New Testament as fulfilled in the son of perdition (Joh 17:12).
 To the generation of the time of Jesus they were a deterrent warning not to offend against the Holy One of God, and this *Psalmus Ischarioticus* (Ac 1:20) will ever be such a mirror of warning to the enemies and persecutors of Christ and his church.— *Franz Delitzsch.*